chronicleworks/chronicle/docs/docs/domain_modelling.md

 #### Editor

-An editor is a Person who approves Publication after consulting one or more Stakeholders and supervises Authors creating Revisions of Guidance.
+An editor is a Person who approves Publication after consulting one or more Stakeholders and supervises Authors creating Guidances of Guidance.

 ## Domain model file structure